ebs-universe/pysamloader/README.rst

 so as the need (and more importantly, the ability to test on other devices) presents itself.
 Pull requests are also welcome.

+See the ``pysamloader/devices`` folder for included device support modules.
 Currently supported devices are :

 .. documentedlist::